trns1997/entwine/doc/source/configuration.md

 For lossless capability, Entwine inserts an OriginId dimension tracking each point back to their original source file.
 If this value is present and set to `false`, this behavior will be disabled.
+This option is `true` by default, to disable it from the command line, use `--noOriginId`.

 ### bounds